benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 ## macOS

-On macOS operating systems, all required shell scripting tools should be in place.
+Similar to the Linux case, macOS operating systems ship with all the tools that are required (in addition to a working installation of GRASS GIS) to run the GRASS modules provided here.
-There is no graphical installer for "v.net.models": You need to use the Terminal and Finder to get it installed.
+There is no graphical installer provided by this project: You need to use the Terminal and Finder to get the GRASS modules installed.
 The steps you have to perform are very similar to those on Linux-based systems.

+The main difference is that both GRASS and QGIS come as App packages on macOS.

-To use v.net.models in GRASS GIS:
+To use these modules in GRASS GIS:
-1. Browse the GRASS App folder using Finder (or "cd" into the "GRASS.Application" folder using the command line) and locate the subfolder "scripts".
+1. Browse the GRASS App package using Finder ("Show Package Contents").
-(Alternatively: copy "v.net.models" to wherever you like and call it from within a running GRASS CLI session: "bash <path_to_script>/v.net.models")
-2. Copy the file "v.net.models" into the "Contents/Resources/scripts" subfolder of your GRASS Application bundle (use "sudo" if required).
-3. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").
-4. Copy the manual page "description.html" to the "Contents/Resources/docs" subfolder of your GRASS Application bundle, and rename it to "v.net.models.html".
-5. Also copy all ".png" files (they are the illustrations for the manual page) into "Contents/Resources/docs".
+(2-5) Open the folder "Contents/Resources" within the GRASS App package and proceed by copying this project's files to the same GRASS subfolders specified in the instructions for Linux (above).

 For use via the QGIS Processing plug-in:
-1. Make sure that the QGIS Processing plug-in and its GRASS provider are enabled.
-2. Browse the QGIS App folder using Finder (or "cd" into the "QGIS.Application" folder using the command line) and locate the subfolder "apps/grass/scripts".
-3. Copy the file "v.net.models" into the QGIS App subfolder "apps/grass/scripts".
-4. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").
-5. Copy the manual page "description.html" into the QGIS App subfolder "apps/grass/docs", and rename it to "v.net.models.html".
-6. Also copy all ".png" files (they are the illustrations for the manual page) into "apps/grass/docs".
+1. On macOS, QGIS comes with a bundled version of GRASS 7.
+Browse the QGIS App package using Finder ("Show Package Contents").
+2. Open the folder "Contents/Resources/grass78" and copy this project's files to the same GRASS subfolders specified in the instructions for Linux (above).
+(3-5) Proceed by locating and editing "algorithms.json", as described in the instructions for Linux (above).

+For use via the QGIS GRASS 7 plug-in:
+1. Perform installation into bundled GRASS GIS as described above, for the "QGIS Processing plug-in".
-7. Copy the parameters description file "v.net.models.txt" into the subdirectory "plugins/processing/algs/grass7/description" of your QGIS App bundle.
+2. Copy the ".qgm" and ".svg" files for each module into the "Contents/Resources/grass/modules" subfolder of the QGIS App package.
-8. Restart QGIS.
+3. Open "Contents/Resources/grass/modules/default.qgc" with a text editor of your choice to insert a new "section" element for the additional modules, as detailed in the instructions for Linux (above).
+4. Make sure that the GRASS 7 plug-in is enabled in QGIS.
-9. You should now find "v.net.models" available as an "Algorithm" in the QGIS Processing Toolbox.
+5. You should now find the additional "v.net.*" available under "Network reconstruction add-on" on the GRASS 7 plug-in pane (you might have to restart QGIS first).

 ## Windows